grimalPaul/gsn-factory/README.md

 Use the `demo.ipynb` notebook to test generation and visualize results interactively.

 Execute experiments using specific configuration files located in `configs/experiment/aaai/`.

+You can find the configuration files for the experiments in the following directories:

+* SAGA: `configs/experiment/aaai/`
+* ICPR: `configs/experiment/icpr/` (will be released soon)

+The process to launch the experiments is the same for both.
+Follow the instructions below:

 **Local Execution:**